appercept/cognito_idp_rails/README.md

 This generator will add `cognito_idp` to your routes and install an initializer at `config/initializers/cognito_idp.rb`.

 Be sure to review and edit the initializer to configure options for your Amazon Cognito User Pool configuration.
-You must also provide an implementation for the `on_valid_login` function in the initializer appropriate for any actions you want to take when a user signed in.
+You must also provide an implementation for the `after_login` function in the initializer appropriate for any actions you want to take when a user signed in.

 ## Development